Whole Disk Encryption Overview:

 Request encryption assistance

 Encrypting your computer is one of the most effective ways to protect the information stored on your hard drive.
-If your computer stores or processes high risk data (see Standards: Data Classifications), encrypting your hard drive is a necessary step to ensure the security of any data in case of loss or theft of your device.
-High risk data should only be stored on approved ITS locations under UI policies and standards; however, to protect any incidental data that may accidentally reside on your local system, Whole Disk Encryption (WDE) is an essential best practice.
+All university computers should be encrypted by default.
+Encrypting your hard drive is a necessary step to ensure the security of any data in case of loss or theft of your device.
+High risk data should only be stored on approved OIT locations under UI policies and standards; however, to protect any incidental data that may accidentally reside on your local system, Whole Disk Encryption (WDE) is an essential best practice.

-If your device is ever lost or stolen, ITS can verify that the device was encrypted and that your information may not be accessed by any third party.
+If your device is ever lost or stolen, OIT can verify that the device was encrypted and that your information may not be accessed by any third party.

-The University of Idaho requires computers which process high risk data be encrypted using WDE, and will encrypt by default many computers.
+The University of Idaho requires computers which process high risk data be encrypted using WDE with a PIN, and will encrypt by default all computers.

 What it Can Do